loumarven/calculator/README.md

 # calculator
-Calculator Project at The Odin Project
+Repository for the Calculator project.
+See project instructions at [The Odin Project](https://www.theodinproject.com/lessons/calculator).